 Welcome to Natural Resources

-The Natural Resources Department (established as the Water Resources Department in 1978) is involved in many activities throughout the Rogue Basin directed at improving health and vitality of our watersheds.
-Activities include regional water quality planning, endangered species conservation, water quality sampling and analysis, watershed education, and greenway planning and construction.
-The department supplies technical assistance and planning services to RVCOG members and other partner organizations, and provides staff support for multidisciplinary committees.
+Natural Resources (established as the Water Resources Department in 1978) is involved in many activities throughout the Rogue Basin directed at improving the health and vitality of our watersheds.
+Activities include water quality monitoring, regional TMDL implementation and coordination, regional water quality planning, endangered species conservation, laboratory analysis of water quality samples, watershed education, and greenway planning and construction.
+Natural Resources supplies technical assistance and planning services to RVCOG members and other partner organizations, provides staff support for multidisciplinary committees, and board support for partner organizations.
+In 2014, Natural Resources became part of the Planning Department.

 Natural Resources Projects: